rocket-pool/docs.rocketpool.net/readme.md

 - Clone this repo eg: `git clone git@github.com:rocket-pool/docs.rocketpool.net.git ./rpdocs`
 - Move into the directory: `cd rpdocs`
-- Install dependencies using: `pnpm install` or `yarn install`
+- Install dependencies using: `bun install` or `yarn install`
-- Run the dev server which will create the site and update automatically when you make changes: `yarn dev` or `pnpm run dev`
+- Run the dev server which will create the site and update automatically when you make changes: `yarn dev` or `bun run dev`
 - Go to `http://localhost:5173/` in your browser to view the site.
-- Ensure that `pnpm run build` doesn't have any errors or dead links before creating a pull request
+- Ensure that `bun run build` doesn't have any errors or dead links before creating a pull request

 ## Project Structure